What can we do for your research?

 Get in touch

-The Faculty of Science Mass Spectrometry Centre is located within three departments – Animal and Plant Sciences, Biomedical Science and Chemistry – and two buildings – the Edwardian Building of the Firth Court complex and the Dainton Building.
+The Faculty of Science Mass Spectrometry Centre is located within the School of Biosciences and the Department of Chemistry – and across two buildings – the Edwardian Building of the Firth Court complex and the Dainton Building.
 You can also email us at:

 Biological mass spectrometry facility